gokapso/whatsapp-cloud-api-js/README.md

 Notes:
 - Media GET/DELETE requires `phone_number_id` query on the proxy.
 - You can also pass a bearer `accessToken` instead of `kapsoApiKey` if you’ve stored a token with Kapso.

+### Why Kapso?

+- Get a WhatsApp API for your number in ~2 minutes.
+- Automatic backup to Supabase so your data is queryable out of the box.
+- Built‑in inbox for your team.
+- Webhooks for critical events: message received, message sent, conversation inactive, and more.
+- Provision US phone numbers for WhatsApp (works globally).
+- Multi‑tenant by design — onboard thousands of customers safely.
+- And more.

 ## Templates